BLOG

 Other

-The passing score for being certified by Salesforce is 65%
+The passing score for being certified by Salesforce is 65 percent.

 Several years of relevant experience and solid Apex coding skills are necessary to become a senior specialist.
 At that level, a Salesforce developer should be acquainted with the full application development cycle and be able to take into account the nuances of complicated business logic and workflows.